 - Limitations and Assets: What are your engagement limitations?
 These often look like time and money.
 Engage within them, but never forget to also seek your assets.
 These often look like an engagement champion, existing meetings you can leverage, amazing communications channels to promote the engagement… you know them when you see them!

 - Results and Measurement: Know what you need from the engagement and how you are going to measure it.
-For Delaney + Associates, we often use outputs (data/input/comments) as one type of result we measure, and outcomes as another type.
+For Engage Delaney, we often use outputs (data/input/comments) as one type of result we measure, and outcomes as another type.
 Outcomes are process based – more difficult to measure, but critical to building meaningful stakeholder and community relationships.
 An example of an output would be a list of engagement preferences from stakeholders; an outcome would be that people believed they had a chance to participate and felt heard.

 In engagement design, if we default to what has been, we will get what has been.
 Sometimes –I would suggest more often than not – we need to be more intentional with our engagement processes so that we design what we want and need, rather than default to what we already know and have.